 Blood Sugar Medicine

-Studies have shown that Chia seeds contain specific compounds that may assist in regulating serum glucose levels, thereby enhancing the effect of medicines designed to control blood sugar.
-Therefore, people on medication should consult with their physician before making Chia seeds a part of their diet, advises Livestrong.
+Studies have shown that Chia seeds contain specific compounds that may help regulate serum glucose levels, thereby enhancing the effect of medicines designed to control blood sugar.
+Therefore, people on medication should consult with their physician before making Chia seeds a part of their diet.

-A typical monthly supply of Chia Seeds, according to the recommended dosage for a single adult, costs around $10-$20, which is quite reasonable when compared to other foods/supplements that contain the same amount of nutrients as Chia seeds.
+According to the recommended dosage for a single adult, a typical monthly supply of Chia Seeds costs around $10-$20, which is quite reasonable when compared to other foods/supplements that contain the same amount of nutrients as Chia seeds.

 Chia Seed Diet Alternatives

-If it’s difficult for you to get a hold of Chia seeds on a regular basis, or if you have grown tired of their taste, then don’t worry, because there are plenty of alternatives to the “super-food.”
+If it’s difficult for you to get a hold of Chia seeds regularly, or if you have grown tired of their taste, then don’t worry because there are plenty of alternatives to the “super-food.”

 Sesame Seed Diet

 Sesame seeds have always been a part of recipes in virtually every culture in the world since ancient times.